AndersDeath/diary2/000-current.md

 # 02 April - Dienstag - Berlin - 560 Tag der Einwanderung - Cold Sunny

 The same weather like yesterday.
+I feel worse today.
+We even got a couple of new termins to doctors.